-He's been dubbed as Naby Keita's successor and idolised Liverpool legend Steven Gerrard, but who exactly is new RB Leipzig signing Amadou Haidara?
+He was dubbed as Naby Keita's successor and is a fan of Liverpool legend Steven Gerrard, but what else is there to know about RB Leipzig midfielder Amadou Haidara?

-bundesliga.com dusts off the microscope for a closer look after Haidara scored on his full Bundesliga debut in the 5-0 rout of Hertha Berlin on Matchday 27...
+bundesliga.com dusts off the microscope for a closer look at the Mali international...

-Born and raised in the landlocked African nation of Mali on 31 January 1998, Haidara hails from Bamako in the south-west of the country, close to the border with Guinea.
+Born and raised in the landlocked African nation of Mali on 31 January 1998, Haidara hails from Bamako in the south-west of the country.
 He started playing football at the age of five with his brothers and friends before his talent was discovered by JMG Academy Bamoko, where he progressed through the youth ranks.
-Haidara was eventually scouted by Austrian champions Red Bull Salzburg in 2016, but initially went out on loan to second division side FC Liefering to help him acclimatise to European football.
+Haidara was eventually scouted by Austrian champions Salzburg in 2016, but initially went out on loan to second division feeder side FC Liefering to help him acclimatise to European football.

-Haidara scored two goals in 25 appearances for Liefering, but was called back to Salzburg and slotted into the U19 side.
-He was in the starting line-up for every game of the UEFA Youth League knockout rounds in early 2017 (including facing Jadon Sancho and Manchester City in the play-offs) beating Paris Saint-Germain, Atletico Madrid and Barcelona en route to the final, where they overcame Benfica 2-1 to lift Salzburg's first title at U19 level.
+Haidara scored two goals in 25 appearances for Liefering before being called back to Salzburg and slotting into the U19 side.
+He was in the starting line-up for every game of the UEFA Youth League knockout rounds in early 2017, having faced future Borussia Dortmund star Jadon Sancho and his Manchester City side in the play-offs.
+Salzburg beat Paris Saint-Germain, Atletico Madrid and Barcelona en route to the final, where they overcame Benfica 2-1 to lift the club's first title at U19 level.

-Although he was just 19 at the time, that was not Haidara's first taste of international football.
-He was also a mainstay in the Mali side that reached the final of the FIFA U17 World Cup in Chile in 2015, which they ended up losing 2-0 to Nigeria.
+Although he was just 19 at the time, that was not Haidara's first taste of top-level continental football.
+He was also a mainstay in the Mali side that reached the FIFA U17 World Cup final in Chile in 2015, which they ended up losing 2-0 to Nigeria.

 3) The next Gerrard?

-At first glance there might not be many obvious similarities between former Liverpool star Gerrard and the new Leipzig midfielder with a slight 5'9" frame, but looks can be deceiving.
+As well as former Manchester City and Cote d'Ivoire midfielder Yaya Toure, Haidara looked up to former Liverpool captain Gerrard.
 "He was an exemplary player who had it all and battled on the pitch," said Haidara of his role model.
 "I'm a combative player who works hard in defence and I try to do my best going forward.
 I've also got a good shot."

 Indeed, with surging runs forward, a keen eye for goal and a willingness to get stuck into the tackle, comparisons of their playing styles may not be too wide of the mark.
-Marco Rose, Haidara's coach at Salzburg, is in no doubt about his former protégé's talents: "He's an excellent footballer, who doesn't worry too much.
+Current Borussia Dortmund head coach Marco Rose - who worked with Haidara at Salzburg - was in no doubt about his former player's talents: "He's an excellent footballer who doesn't worry too much.
 He just goes out and shows his qualities on the pitch.
 He has a lot of dynamism, particularly with the ball, and he's willing to work.
 He has a lot of good attributes."

 4) Or the next Keita?

-Leipzig coach and sporting director Ralf Rangnick is in no two minds that he has a gem on his hands.
+Former Leipzig coach and sporting director Ralf Rangnick was pretty certain he had a gem on his hands after Haidara moved to Germany in January 2019.
 "We're delighted to have signed Amadou," he told the club's official website.
-"We've been following his progress in Salzburg, as he's developed into an absolutely exceptional player there.
+"We've been following his progress in Salzburg as he's developed into an absolutely exceptional player there.
 There aren't many players his age with so much potential.
 He has all the requirements to follow in Naby Keita's footsteps."